lopuhin/transformer-lm/README.rst

 training.
 It also contains a TensorFlow implementation in ``lm/gpt_2_tf``, but it is not developed any more.
 They share the same data preparation scripts.
+TF training command is ``gpt-2-tf-train`` and needs TensorFlow 1.13.
 Documentation below is for PyTorch version.

 .. contents::